 Sweet wine should also be served chilled so that the acidity balances the sweetness.
 Otherwise the wine will appear cloying.

 Low temperatures slow down the release of carbon dioxide; the bubbles are finer and rise up the glass more slowly.
-Therefore sparkling wine is served slightly colder than white wine.
+Sparkling wine is served slightly colder than white wine.
 If the temperature is too high, it becomes frothy and loses its elegance.

-In addition to acidity, low temperatures also reinforce tannin.
-Therefore red wine feels more bitter if it is too cold, hence it should be served at a higher temperature.
+In addition to acidity, low temperatures also reinforce tannin, so red wine feels more bitter if it is too cold and should be served at a higher temperature.
 However, high temperatures also emphasise the amount of alcohol in red wine, which usually has a higher alcohol content.
-If red wine is serve too warm, it will be too heavy.
-When winemakers suggest serving red wine at room temperature, they refer to room temperature in Europe, which is around 18ºC, not the Hong Kong summer room temperature of 30ºC.
-Therefore red wine should be put in the fridge for awhile in summer before serving.
+If red wine is served too warm, it will be too heavy.
+When winemakers suggest serving red wine at room temperature, they refer to room temperature in Europe, which is around 18ºC, not a Hong Kong summer room temperature of 30ºC.
+So, during summertime in Hong Kong, red wine should be put in the fridge for awhile before serving.